HOME / ABOUT US

 Our Bar has a permanent seat of the Board of Directors of the New Haven Legal Assistance Association, Inc. and has been often recognized for its outstanding Pro Bono participation on behalf of the citizens of Connecticut.
 President Robert Kapusta, on behalf of the Bar was feted for lifetime achievement to Legal Aid.
 Theresa DeGray is current the Director from Milford.

 The Bar also has a permanent Director appointment to the Economic Development Commission of Milford.
-Robert Kapusta serves in that capacity.
+Attorney Michael Lynch serves in that capacity.

-A newer focus of the organization is to provide seminars to the members.
+A newer focus of the organization is to provide seminars to the members in order to complete the CT Bar Association’s Continuing Legal Education (CLE) credits.